 What is Smart Sys Care?

-Smart Sys Care is a program which is presented as a maintenance tool that is designed to improve computer's performance.
-It included features such as system and browser junk remover, malware detector and registry cleaner.
-However, it falls into category of potentially unwanted applications (PUAs).
-It is because there is a high possibility that most people download and install it unintentionally.
+The Smart Sys Care program is presented as a maintenance tool that improves computer performance.
+It included features such as a system and browser junk remover, malware detector, and registry cleaner.

 |Name||Smart Sys Care potentially unwanted application|